heysuzzz/pseudo-random/README.md

 # pseudo-random

-Uses a simple Markov process to generate a new random text based on likely co-occurances in the given text.
+A simple Markov process to generate a new random text based on likely co-occurances in the given text.

-"Invisible Cities" provided for testing.
+Novella ["Invisible Cities"](https://www.goodreads.com/book/show/9809.Invisible_Cities) by Italo Calvino provided for testing.

 ### useage